 Following are the Pros and Cons:

-- It can be understood by any person and will look presentable who is not much more familiar with the chart.
+- Any person who can understand it and will look presentable who is not much more familiar with the chart.

-- It helps us to make a summarization of a huge data in the visualization, so easily we can understand the report.
+- It helps us to summarize a vast amount of data in the visualization, so we can easily understand the report.

 - It’s visually complex when we add more categories or series.

-- At one time more difficult to compare a single series across categories.
+- At one time more challenging to compare a single series across categories.

 Things to be Remember

-- All columns and labels should be filled with various colors to highlight the data in our chart easily.
+- You should fill all columns and labels with different colors to quickly highlight the data in our chart.

-- Use self-explanatory chart titles, axes titles.
+- Use self-explanatory chart titles and axes titles.
 So by the title name, one can understand the report.

-- If the data is relevant for this chart, then use this chart; otherwise, the data is related to different categories; we can choose another chart type that is representable.
+- If the data is relevant to this chart, then use this chart; otherwise, if the data is related to different categories, we can choose another representable chart type.

-- No need of using extra formatting so that anyone can see and analyze all points clearly.
+- No need to use extra formatting so that anyone can see and analyze all points.

-This has been a guide to a Clustered Column Chart in Excel.
-Here we discuss how to create the Clustered Column Chart in Excel with excel examples and downloadable excel templates.
+This is a guide to a Clustered Column Chart in Excel.
+Here we discuss creating the Clustered Column Chart in Excel with Excel examples and downloadable Excel templates.
 You may also look at these useful functions in Excel –